snapshot-labs/snapshot-sidekick/README.md

 | When the file is pending generation | -40010 | PENDING_GENERATION  |
 | Other/Unknown/Server Error          | -32603 | INTERNAL_ERROR      |

+Furthermore, when votes report can be cached, but does not exist yet, a cache generation task will be queued.
+This enable cache to be generated on-demand.

 ### Generate a cache file

-Send a POST request with a proposal ID
+Send a POST request with a body following the [Webhook event object](https://docs.snapshot.org/tools/webhooks).

 ```
-curl -X POST localhost:3000/votes/generate/[PROPOSAL-ID]
+curl -X POST localhost:3000/votes/generate \
+-H "Authenticate: WEBHOOK_AUTH_TOKEN" \
+-H "Content-Type: application/json" \
+-d '{"id": "proposal/[PROPOSAL-ID]", "event": "proposal/end"}'
 ```

 - On success, will respond with a success [JSON-RPC 2.0](https://www.jsonrpc.org/specification) message
 - On error, will respond with the same result and codes as the `fetch` endpoint above

+The endpoint has been designed to receive events from snapshot webhook service.

+Do not forget to set `WEBHOOK_AUTH_TOKEN` in the `.env` file

 ## Build for production